aadl/ezproxy/README.txt

    If the user is not logged in, Drupal will prompt them to login.
 When successful Drupal will report back to EZproxy with the successful logon attempt and the user will be taken to the database they requested.

+3. Ticket Authentication
+   Create links using the ezproxy_l() function this module provides.
+This function acts just like the l() function in Drupal core except that the "path" contains the URL of the database you wish to connect to.
+   The function returns a fully decorated URL.

 Notes
 -----